Hugo Rincón: Club career

 During the 2023–24 season, Rincón was named among the substitutes in 11 La Liga matches for Athletic but did not make his debut; instead he appeared 25 times for Bilbao Athletic, captaining the side as they bounced back to the third tier immediately by winning their Segunda Federación group, losing only twice.
 On 6 August 2024, he renewed his contract with the Lions until 2028, and was loaned to Segunda División side CD Mirandés five days later.

-After a strong season with Mirandés (alongside fellow loanees Urko Izeta and Unai Egiluz) in which they challenged for promotion to the top division (losing out in the play-off final), Rincón returned to Athletic Bilbao for the 2025–26 pre-season, but was loaned to fellow La Liga side Girona on 29 July 2025.
+After a strong season with Mirandés (alongside fellow loanees Urko Izeta and Unai Egiluz) in which they challenged for promotion to the top division (losing out in the play-off final), he returned to Athletic Bilbao for the 2025–26 pre-season, but with Jesús Areso having re-signed to play in the same position, Rincón was loaned to fellow La Liga side Girona on 29 July 2025.
+He featured regularly during the campaign – half of his 33 appearances coming as a substitute – and scored once, in a 3–0 victory against his parent club at Estadi Montilivi, as the Catalans suffered relegation on the final day.

+Rincón was confirmed as a senior squad member for the 2026–27 Athletic Bilbao season, being assigned jersey number 15 vacated by the retired Iñigo Lekue; he made his Liga debut for the club at San Mamés (having already played there for Girona) on 22 August 2026, coming off the bench as Athletic lost 3–1 to Sevilla FC.

 International career

 Rincón was called up to the Basque Country national team for a friendly match against Palestine on 15 November 2025.